pierreay/wisec_demos/README.md

 OpenBTS> sendsms 2*************7 0033666*****1 Hey you
 ```

+If you add two phones, they can send each other messages.

 Once you are done, close all the programs.

 Then, halt the virtual machine.